an-sh/chat-service/README.md

 ```
 Here we have created a new server instance.
 It is ruuning _`port`_
 according to options argument.
 The second argument represents hooks,
-that will run during server lifetime. _`auth`_ hook is simular to the
+that will run during server lifetime. _`auth`_ hook is a socket.io
-one that is described in socket.io documentation, and _`onConnect`_
-hook will run when client is connected.
-These hook are intended for
+middleware, and _`onConnect`_ hook will run when client is
-integration to existing user authentication systems.
-The last argument
+connected.
+These hook are intended for integration to existing user
-is for storage options.
+authentication systems.
+The last argument is for storage options.

 Connection from a client side is trivial:
 ```javascript